Support for Student Employees

 Federal College Work-Study Program (FCWSP)

-The Student Employment Program allows a student to work on campus, but is not a form of financial aid.
+The Student Employment Program allows a student to work on campus.
 Unlike work-study, the entirety of the student's wages are paid by the university department employing the student, and any wages earned are considered income for the purposes of financial aid need assessment in subsequent years.